ory/client-go/docs/CreateOrganizationOnboardingPortalLinkBody.md

 NewCreateOrganizationOnboardingPortalLinkBodyWithDefaults instantiates a new CreateOrganizationOnboardingPortalLinkBody object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetEnableScim

+`func (o *CreateOrganizationOnboardingPortalLinkBody) GetEnableScim() bool`

+GetEnableScim returns the EnableScim field if non-nil, zero value otherwise.

+### GetEnableScimOk

+`func (o *CreateOrganizationOnboardingPortalLinkBody) GetEnableScimOk() (*bool, bool)`

+GetEnableScimOk returns a tuple with the EnableScim field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableScim

+`func (o *CreateOrganizationOnboardingPortalLinkBody) SetEnableScim(v bool)`

+SetEnableScim sets EnableScim field to given value.

 ### GetEnableSso